 Beginning January 1, 2020, updated salary thresholds for overtime will become law, resulting in over 1 million Americans becoming eligible for overtime pay through the Fair Labor Standards Act (FLSA).

 The last update to the overtime salary thresholds was in 2004.
-Since then, wage and salaries have grown consistently, prompting the need to relook at the thresholds.
+Since then, wages and salaries have grown consistently, prompting the need to relook at the thresholds.
 Today’s rule is a thoughtful product informed by public comment, listening sessions, and long-standing calculations, says Cheryl Stanton, Wage and Hour Division Administrator.

 In a press release from the U.S. Department of Labor, the Department announced that the final rule: